negarbarooti/apartment_price_estimate/README.md

 i used structured data on it.

-we use this dataset from kaggle : https://www.kaggle.com/datasets/rushikeshdane20/nashik-apartment-price-prediction
+i use this dataset from kaggle : https://www.kaggle.com/datasets/rushikeshdane20/nashik-apartment-price-prediction